skilzer00/Python-Unit-Testing/README.md

 # Python-Unit-Testing
-Basic Unit Testing for calculations using Pythong
+Basic Unit Testing for calculations using Python